 An understanding of XML, XML Schema, XQuery, XPath, and XSL is helpful when using this manual.

 Many examples provided here are in SQL, PL/SQL, Java, or C. A working knowledge of one of these languages is presumed.

 For information about Oracle's commitment to accessibility, visit the Oracle Accessibility Program website at http://www.oracle.com/pls/topic/lookup?ctx=acc&id=docacc.

 Oracle customers that have purchased support have access to electronic support through My Oracle Support.
 For information, visit http://www.oracle.com/pls/topic/lookup?ctx=acc&id=info or visit http://www.oracle.com/pls/topic/lookup?ctx=acc&id=trs if you are hearing impaired.

 For more information, see these Oracle resources:

-Oracle Database New Features Guide for information about the differences between Oracle Database 11g and the Oracle Database 11g Enterprise Edition and the available features and options.
-This book also describes features new to Oracle Database 11g Release 2 (11.2).
+Oracle Database New Features Guide for information about the differences between Oracle Database 12c and Oracle Database 12c Enterprise Edition with respect to available features and options.
+This book also describes features new to Oracle Database 12c Release 1 (12.1).

 Oracle Database Error Messages.
 Oracle Database error message documentation is available only as HTML.
 If you have access to only printed or PDF Oracle Database documentation, you can browse the error messages by range.
 Once you find the specific range, use the search (find) function of your Web browser to locate the specific message.
 When connected to the Internet, you can search for a specific error message using the error message search feature of the Oracle Database online documentation.